-Feedback Mechanism (Examination procedures)
+Feedback Mechanism (Examination Procedures)

 Each student will receive a feedback form as part of their study packet.
 You will be able to find this form in the front of the course assignment or lesson.
-By completing this form, you can help us improve our course and serve your need better in the future.
+By completing this form, it will help us to evaluate or improve this course.